 How to Find Credit Union Car Loans

 Finding a credit union car loan starts with finding a credit union.
-In order to borrow you must be a member, but it’s a wise choice since credit unions offer something many large banks cannot: local accountability.
+To borrow you must be a member, but it’s a wise choice since credit unions offer something many large banks cannot: local accountability.

-- Most credit unions are membership based.
 The way you get in is if your employer or union has an affiliated credit union.
-If not, some credit unions will allow family members to join so check with family to see if they belong to a credit union.
+If not, some credit unions will allow family members to join so check with the family to see if they belong to a credit union.
 You can look up credit unions in the local phone book and call to see what their qualifications for membership are.
-Many will talk to you about the benefits of the available car loans even before you become a member.
 Once you’ve settled on a credit union, use the following steps to get the best rate on your loan:

 After that, it’s a matter of ensuring the vehicle and driving away pleased with your purchase.
-Do the homework necessary to create the best opportunity for a credit union car loan.
+Do the homework necessary to create the best opportunity for a credit union car loan and auto refinance options.